Master of Arts in Marital and Family Therapy

 Program of Study

 The Master of Arts in Marital and Family Therapy (MFT) is a non-thesis degree program requiring 60 units of coursework (54 graduate units plus 6 units through USD’s Division of Professional and Continuing Education) and successful completion of a comprehensive written examination.
 As part of the program, students complete a 12-month clinical practicum where they accumulate 500 direct client contact hours of which at least 250 hours are with couples and families.
-Students also receive over 200 hours of supervision from both faculty and practicum site supervisors.
+Students also receive more than 200 hours of supervision from both faculty and practicum site supervisors.
 The MFT program meets the guidelines for family therapy training set forth by the Board of Behavioral Sciences, which regulates licensure of marriage and family therapists in California.
 Additional requirements beyond the master's degree must be completed to obtain the license, primarily post-degree supervised clinical experience.
 The program has been accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) since 1992.
 The Commission on Accreditation is the standard setting organization for family therapy designated by the Department of Education.
-Ours is one of only ten master's programs in California recognized by the Commission.
+Ours is one of only 10 master's programs in California recognized by the Commission.

 The schedule of coursework may vary each semester, but most courses are offered at least twice a year.
 Students choose coursework for each semester with the help of their advisors.

 The program emphasizes teaching students the clinical skills they need to be proficient marriage and family therapists.
 The program believes that all competent clinicians need to be able to utilize a biopsychosocial perspective.
-This perspective conceptualizes problems as the result of the complex interaction of biological, psychological, and social variables.
+This perspective conceptualizes problems as the result of the complex interaction of biological, psychological and social variables.
 Our students are taught the importance of considering possible biological factors in the etiology of presenting concerns and how to collaborate with the multiple professionals who come in contact with their clients.

 Further, the biopsychosocial perspective emphasizes the importance of social systems as important contexts for consideration during assessment and treatment.
 Although primary emphasis is put on the family as the key social system, the program also considers the role that larger social systems have on individual and family functioning.
 Students are taught to consider, for example, the role of extended family, legal, medical and school systems.
-A course on gender issues examines how gender socialization impacts individuals, couples, families, and the therapeutic process.
-Issues of diversity, such as ethnicity and race, socioeconomic status, and sexual orientation are also emphasized in the program.
+A course on gender issues examines how gender socialization impacts individuals, couples, families and the therapeutic process.
+Issues of diversity, such as ethnicity and race, socioeconomic status and sexual orientation are also emphasized in the program.

 At SOLES, all masters and doctoral students participate in an international experience designed to support the growth of cultural competency.
 Our goal is to inform best practices in working with culturally diverse populations locally, nationally and globally.